bal-sm/repo-for-learning/systems/programming/python_django/django-cotton/README.md

       - Django template expression.
   - > terus teh bisa gini, `type={{ type }}`, gening, terus emang digituin cara kerja-nya. it's divine.
     - > ini teh misalnya, reimplement Django's `Form`, soalnya honestly terlalu kaku templating system-nya, teu puguh.

-### Components Intro, from [1], dupe makanya

-- Components are
-  - reusable pieces
-    - of view template.
-      - > me: `html`s, you know it.
-  - They can contain
-    - native Django template syntax
-      - and can be used
-        - inside standard Django templates.

-Mine, just a reminder for myself:
-> I NEED TO FUCKING DO IT. ieu heula.
-IDK.
-IH.

-...

 ### Add attributes, from [2]